pavanjson/python-projects/PollPulse/README.md

 # 🗳️ PollPulse

-PollPulse is an online polling system built with Django that allows users to create polls, vote, and view results in real-time.
-It provides secure user authentication and a separate admin dashboard to manage polls efficiently.
+PollPulse is a dynamic online polling system built with Django that allows users to create polls, vote, and view results in real-time.
+It supports role-based dashboards, poll scheduling, image uploads, and a modern Bootstrap-powered UI.

 ---

 ## 📚 Project Overview

 **PollPulse** enables users to:
-- ✅ Create and manage polls with multiple options.
+- ✅ Create, edit, and delete polls with multiple options.
-- ✅ Vote on active polls and view real-time results.
+- ✅ Vote on live polls and see animated real-time results.
 - ✅ Authenticate securely (Admin/User roles).
-- ✅ Access role-based dashboards.
+- ✅ Access custom dashboards based on user role.
-- ✅ Schedule poll start and end times.
+- ✅ Schedule polls with start and end times.
-- ✅ Upload multimedia (images) to polls.
+- ✅ Attach images to polls for visual context.
+- ✅ Receive OTP-based email verification during registration.
-- ✅ View poll results dynamically with auto-refresh.
+- ✅ Experience a modern, responsive design with feedback and alerts.

 ---